pydata/numexpr/README.txt

 booleans and simple-precision floating point types, efficient strided and unaligned array operations and multi-threading code.
 Ivan Vilata contributed support for strings.
 Gregor Thalhammer implemented the support for Intel VML (Vector Math Library).
+Mark Wiebe added support for the new iterator in NumPy, which allows for better performance in more scenarios (like broadcasting, fortran-ordered or non-native byte orderings).

 License